- Grants to cemeteries to help them digitize sexton records.

 Grant funds are now for municipal, private, and local cemeteries.
 These grants help cemeteries digitize their sexton records and make them available online.
 Using these grants, cemeteries can create a database and map of their cemetery and burials.
 The data will be available online on the Utah Cemeteries and Burials Database.
 This database is one of the state’s most popular online services, receiving 100,000+ hits per month.
 See our grants page or call Amy Barry at 801-245-7247 for more information.

 Cemeteries my export to the Utah Burials Database all or part of their records, including updates (usually new burials since the last update).
+Annual updates from cemeteries will help us keep the database up to date.

 Data can be submitted in any format.
 However, the preferred format is a comma-separated value (CSV) spreadsheet or in a Microsoft Excel file.
 Download and use our Microsoft Excel Template below.
 The submitted data should include the following fields: